digiexchris/RP2040-XP200-RTU-Speed-Controller/README.md

 - add ZEPHYR_SDK to your environment variables for your user, this is the path to the bin dir that contains the zephyr gdb for arm
 - install qemu, add bin dir to path
 - use the Debug Tests launch configuration

+# State Machine
+Using QP/C++ for the application manageent including the state machine, and the state machine was generated with QM https://github.com/QuantumLeaps/qm/releases